 Ages 6 – 10

-The culmination of the hard work for many teams is the participation at a FIRST LEGO League Jr. Expo.
+The culmination of the hard work for many teams is the participation at a FIRST LEGO League Explore Festival.
 Volunteer Reviewers at the event interview the teams to learn about their LEGO Model and Show Me poster.
 All the teams are celebrated and all teams leave with an award.
-While participation at an Expo is not a requirement, teams are encouraged to attend one.
+While participation at an Festival is not a requirement, teams are encouraged to attend one.
 Teams can also show off their work on the Online Showcase.

 The FIRST Core Values